colbyfayock/next-wordpress-starter/CONTRIBUTING.md

 If you find a bug, problem, or maybe the documentation just doesn't make sense, please create an Issue to document the concern.

 ### Description
-Please be description in your Issue, the more info you provide, the more likely someone will be able to help.
+Please be descriptive in your Issue, the more info you provide, the more likely someone will be able to help.

 ### Code Examples
 If you're experiencing an issue with the code, the most helpful thing you can do is create an example where you can reproduce the problem.
 This can be an open source Github repo, a private repo you can share with the maintainers, a [CodeSandbox](https://codesandbox.io/), or really anything to show the issue live with code along side of it.